10 Most Stunning Cricket Grounds In The World

 The prettiest, most remarkable cricketing venues in the world offer viewing experiences like no other.
-The backdrop might be majestic mountains, oceans, greenery or be a venue so historic it makes every match thrillingly memorable.
+The backdrop might be majestic mountains, sparkling oceans, greenery or be a ground so historic it makes every match thrillingly memorable.

 HPCA Stadium, Dharamshala, India